 All the stuff mentioned above is just the main functionality of Google Keep.
 There are some more awesome features like sending notes to Google Doc, etc.

-So is Google Keep the best note-taking app?
+So is Google Keep a perfect note-taking app?
 Personally, I think it is.
 Your opinion may differ than mine.

 What is your favorite note-taking app?
 Do you like Google Keep?
 Is it really the best?
 Tell us in the comments below.